 How to drive to Gardaneh Sar: Is the road too steep for your car?

-Gardaneh Sar is a remote high-mountain settlement at an elevation of 2,935m (9,629ft) above sea level, located in the Mazandaran Province of northern Iran.
-Tucked away in the Alborz mountain range, the route to this village is one of the highest and most demanding drives in the country, serving as a vital base for those attempting to explore the slopes of the iconic Mount Damāvand.
+Gardaneh Sar is a mountain settlement at an elevation of 2,935m (9,629ft) above sea level, located in the Mazandaran Province of northern Iran.
+The route to this village climbs the Alborz mountain range, running on the southern slopes of Mount Damāvand.

 How long is the road to Gardaneh Sar?